rjury-sumo/sumo-telegraf-examples/readme.md

 An example is this dashboard: [dashboards/1-linux-host.json](dashboards/1-linux-host.json) which is a generic linux host dashboard to use as a home page for a single os-linux entity.

+### stack linking to higher level nodes such as environment.
 You can then build and stack link higher level views that might show say per service or per environment summaries for all components you are deploying.

 At higher levels of the tree we can stack link other custom dashboards such as at the 'top n' dashboard linked to os-linux component level that shows top usage of disk cpu etc across all os-linux nodes. [dashboards/2-linux-top-n.json](dashboards/2-linux-top-n.json)